winglessraven/AMP-Discord-Bot/README.md

 # AMP Discord Bot Plugin

-A Discord bot plugin for [AMP by Cubecoders](https://cubecoders.com/AMP) that can be used to display the server status along with the ability to manage the server directly from Discord (start / stop / restart / kill / update).
+A Discord bot plugin for [AMP by Cubecoders](https://cubecoders.com/AMP) that can be used to display the server status in a dynamically updating info panel along with the ability to manage the server directly from Discord (start / stop / restart / kill / update) via buttons and commands.

 **Submit any bug reports or feature requests [here](https://github.com/winglessraven/AMP-Discord-Bot/issues)**